 Now two questions naturally arise when the topic of forgiveness comes up.
 1) What does it mean?
 2) How do I do it?

-Let me address the first one today and I’ll come back to the second one later this week.
+Let me address the first one today and I’ll come back to the second one next week.

 But is that true?
 Is that even possible?
 Does Jesus really expect us to “forgive & forget”?